Borrin Foundation Te Pae Tawhiti Postgraduate Scholarship

 - Have more complex life circumstances affecting their ability to undertake further study (for example: working several jobs to support siblings, parents, wider family, caring for a parent who is elderly, disabled or mentally ill, or other complex circumstances).

-- Applications in this round are for programmes commencing no later than September 2024.
+- Applications in this round are for programmes commencing in the next academic year (No later than October 2025).
 (If the commencement date for the next academic year of your proposed course begins at a later date than this, please get in touch to check your eligibility).

 - The aim of the scholarship is to support scholars meeting the above eligibility criteria to pursue a post-graduate degree in law at a New Zealand university or at an overseas institution (any jurisdiction) including multi-year degree programmes.